osl_dynamics.models.hmm#

 • learn_means (bool) – Should we make the mean vectors for each state trainable?

-• learn_covariances (bool) – Should we make the covariance matrix for each staet trainable?
+• learn_covariances (bool) – Should we make the covariance matrix for each state trainable?

-• initial_means (np.ndarray) – Initialisation for state means.
+• initial_means (np.ndarray) – Initialisation for mean vectors.

 • initial_covariances (np.ndarray) – Initialisation for state covariances.
 If diagonal_covariances=True and full matrices are passed, the diagonal is extracted.